Islam: Pre-modern era (1258 – 18th century)

 After the introduction of gunpowder weapons, large and centralized Muslim states consolidated around gunpowder empires, these had been previously splintered amongst various territories.
 The caliphate was claimed by the Ottoman dynasty of the Ottoman Empire and its claims were strengthened in 1517 as Selim I became the ruler of Mecca and Medina.
 The Shia Safavid dynasty rose to power in 1501 and later conquered all of Iran.
 In South Asia, Babur founded the Mughal Empire.
 The religion of the centralized states of the gunpowder empires influenced the religious practice of their constituent populations.
 A symbiosis between Ottoman rulers and Sufism strongly influenced Islamic reign by the Ottomans from the beginning.
 The Mevlevi Order and the Bektashis had a close relation to the sultans, as Sufi-mystical as well as heterodox and syncretic approaches to Islam flourished.
-The often forceful Safavid conversion of Iran to the Twelver Shia Islam of the Safavid Empire ensured the final dominance of the Twelver sect within Shia Islam.
+The often forceful Safavid conversion of Iran to Twelver Shia Islam ensured the final dominance of the Twelver Shi'ism within Shia Islam.
 Persian migrants to South Asia, as influential bureaucrats and landholders, helped spread Shia Islam, forming some of the largest Shia populations outside Iran.
-Nader Shah, who overthrew the Safavids, attempted to improve relations with Sunnis by propagating the integration of Twelverism into Sunni Islam as a fifth madhhab, called Ja'farism, which failed to gain recognition from the Ottomans.
+Nader Shah, who overthrew the Safavids, attempted to improve relations with Ottoman Sunnis by propagating the integration of Twelver Shia Islam into Sunni Islam as a fifth madhhab, called Ja'farism, which failed to gain recognition from the Ottomans.

 Modern era (18th–20th centuries)

-Abdülmecid II, the last Caliph from the Ottoman dynasty.
+Abdülmecid II was the last caliph of Islam and a member of the Ottoman dynasty.

 Earlier in the 14th century, Ibn Taymiyya promoted a puritanical form of Islam, rejecting philosophical approaches in favor of simpler theology, and called to open the gates of itjihad rather than blind imitation of scholars.
 He called for a jihad against those he deemed heretics, but his writings only played a marginal role during his lifetime.
-During the 18th century in Arabia, Muhammad ibn 'Abd al-Wahhab, influenced by the works of Ibn Taymiyya and Ibn al-Qayyim, founded a movement called Wahhabi to return to what he saw as unadultered Islam.
-He condemned many local Islamic customs, such as visiting the grave of Muhammad or saints, as later innovations and sinful and destroyed sacred rocks and trees, Sufi shrines, the tombs of Muhammad and his companions and the tomb of Husayn at Karbala, a major Shia pilgrimage site.
+During the 18th century in Arabia, Muhammad ibn 'Abd al-Wahhab, influenced by the works of Ibn Taymiyya and Ibn al-Qayyim, founded a movement called Wahhabism to return to what he saw as unadultered Islam.
+He condemned many local Islamic customs, such as visiting the grave of Muhammad and Shia Imams, as later innovations and sinful and destroyed sacred rocks and trees, Sufi shrines, al-Baqi Cemetery, the tombs of Muhammad and his companions and the Imam Husayn Shrine, a major Shia pilgrimage site.
 He formed an alliance with the Saud family, which, by the 1920s, completed their conquest of the area that would become Saudi Arabia.
 Ma Wanfu and Ma Debao promoted salafist movements in the 19th century such as Sailaifengye in China after returning from Mecca but were eventually persecuted and forced into hiding by Sufi groups.
 Other groups sought to reform Sufism rather than reject it, with the Senusiyya and Muhammad Ahmad both waging war and establishing states in Libya and Sudan respectively.
-In India, Shah Waliullah Dehlawi attempted a more conciliatory style against Sufism and influenced the Deobandi movement.
-In response to the Deobandi movement, the Barelwi movement was founded as a mass movement, defending popular Sufism and reforming its practices.